 After receipt of your written programme, the CAC Chairman or general Secretary will keep you informed about progress with your accreditation application.

-Chairman of the Clinical Affairs Committee
+Chairman and Secretary of the Clinical Affairs Committee